Welcome to the online portfolio of Peter Rubie.

 In the corporate world, Peter has designed for numerous high profile clients including News Corp, Cartier, Bvlgari and David Jones.
 He’s had the honour of designing for some dignitaries including the farewell musical tribute to Marie Bashir, the former governor of NSW and was responsible for lighting a private function for the Crown Prince Couple of Denmark on their visit to Australia in 2013.

 In musical theatre, Peter was the lighting designer for the NSW premiere of NED: A New Australian Musical, Thrones!
-A Musical Parody, and Once and is currently in preparation for A Chorus Line and later this year, Bonnie and Clyde.
+A Musical Parody, Once and A Chorus Line.
 Recently, Peter was ‘Festival Lighting Designer’ for the inaugural Sydney International Cabaret Festival.
 In 2020, Peter was the Lighting Director for series 1 of The Reservoir Room.